 Acceleration is the rate of change of velocity.
 It is the amount that velocity changes per unit time.

-The average acceleration of an object can be calculated using the equation:
+If an object accelerates from an initial velocity (u) up to a final velocity (v) then the average acceleration of an object can be calculated using the equation:

 This is when:

 If an object is slowing down, it is decelerating (and its acceleration has a negative value).

 A car takes 8.0 s to accelerate from rest to 28 m/s.
 Calculate the average acceleration of the car.

 initial velocity, u = 0 m/s (because it was at rest – not moving)

 change in velocity, v - u = (28 - 0) = 28 m/s

 A car takes 25 s to accelerate from 20 m/s to 30 m/s.
 Calculate the acceleration of the car.

 initial velocity, u = 20 m/s